jay-giametta/AWS-CUR-ResourceAnalyzer/README.md

 ## Disclaimer

-This code was created for educational purposed and should be analyzed, modified and tested in your own environment prior to production use.
+This code was created for educational purposes and should be analyzed, modified and tested in your own environment prior to any production use.